M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 End If
 glistN.menuEnabled(CLng(item - 1)) = enabledthis
 End Sub
-Public Sub MenuItem(A$, Optional enabledthis As Boolean = True, Optional checked As Boolean = False, Optional radiobutton As Boolean = False, Optional firstate As Boolean = False, Optional ByVal IdD, Optional ByVal acc, Optional ByVal shift, Optional ByVal ctrl, Optional ByVal alt, Optional legend)
+Public Sub MenuItem(a$, Optional enabledthis As Boolean = True, Optional checked As Boolean = False, Optional radiobutton As Boolean = False, Optional firstate As Boolean = False, Optional ByVal IdD, Optional ByVal acc, Optional ByVal shift, Optional ByVal ctrl, Optional ByVal alt, Optional legend)
 If Not NoEventInfo Then Exit Sub
 Dim item, disp$
-If Not A$ = vbNullString Then
+If Not a$ = vbNullString Then
-glistN.additemFast A$
+glistN.additemFast a$
 End If
 item = glistN.listcount
-If A$ = vbNullString Then
+If a$ = vbNullString Then
 glistN.AddSep
 Else
 If IsMissing(IdD) Then